-Virginia colleges and universities have state-approved, educator preparation programs which lead to full licensure.
+Virginia colleges and universities have state-approved, educator preparation programs that lead to full licensure.
 After a student completes a state-approved program, their college or university makes the recommendation for the full 5-year, renewable license.

 The requirements for Commonwealth of Virginia teacher licensure are:

 - A conferred bachelor's degree in the arts or sciences from a regionally accredited institution.